Consistency of $f(R)$ gravity models around solar polytropes: Introduction

 There are many $f(R)$ models that can produce correct shift from matter domination to radiation domination and to the currently accelerating epoch (see \eg \cite{AT_mr,LinGuChen}).
 Also, constraints from structure formation and stability conditions are satisfied by various models \cite{Seifert,dolgov,woodard,clifton,faraoni}.
-Since gravity is most rigorously tested at local scales and with low energies, tangible $f(R)$ model must be able to settle to the observed GR values within this regime. $f(R)$ models that pass all the above mentioned tests are scarce.
-Among current viable f(R) models are \cite{HS,AB,St,NO1,NO2}.
-In the present paper we study Hu and Sawicki $f(R)$-model (HS) numerically to test if it locally deviates from GR.
-It has non-linear rational action functional and seems to follow locally the chameleon mechanism.
+Since gravity is most rigorously tested at local scales and with low energies tangible $f(R)$ model must be able to settle to the observed GR values within this regime.
+The $f(R)$ models that pass all the abovementioned tests are scarce.
+Among current viable $f(R)$ models are \cite{HS,AB,St,NO1,NO2}.

-While the metric outside a spherically symmetric body in GR must be the Schwarzchild-de Sitter space-time according to Birkhoff's theorem \cite{WEI}, this does not hold for a spherically symmetric matter distributions in non-trivial $f(R)$ theories, like in the HS-model.
-In these theories, the way space-time outside the mass distribution depends on the solution inside, is more complex \cite{MV,birk1}.
-Therefore, we have compared static spherically symmetric bodies with a polytropic equation of state within the HS model and in Einsteinian gravity.